-(c) Series A Convertible Preferred Stock Financing
+(e) Series B-1 Convertible Preferred Stock Issued in Connection with 2020 PIPE Financing

-In connection with the PIPE transaction and on August 29, 2019, immediately following the completion of the Business Combination, the Company filed a Certificate of Designation of Preferences, Rights and Limitations for the Company's Series A Convertible Preferred Stock.
-An aggregate of 1,231 shares of Series A Convertible Preferred Stock for an aggregate purchase price of \$4.0 million was issued to certain accredited investors.
+In connection with the 2020 PIPE Financing transaction and on March 2, 2020, the Company filed a Certificate of Designation of Preferences, Rights and Limitations for the Company's Series B-1 Convertible Preferred Stock (the "Series B-1 Certificate of Designation").
+An aggregate of 3,199 shares of Series B-1 Convertible Preferred Stock for an aggregate purchase price of \$33.6 million were issued to certain accredited investors.